 Houses 10 to 30 were demolished during the early 1980s and replaced with a terraced garden which gained a certain notoriety with local criminals doing all kinds of shady deals and men who batted for the other team, so to speak, carrying on sordid acts in the area.
 "The gardens" have recently been renovated to make it more open plan meaning less of the dubious goings on.

 Warehouse 50 was severely fire damaged in the early 1990s and its carcass was beyond repair and demolished.
 Warehouse 40 is the only one left standing, just.
-There are plans to renovate what's left into offices and apartments but I'm beginning to wonder if that will ever go ahead.
+There are plans to renovate what's left into offices and apartments.

-Thanks to anonymous who mailed me the 2 photos of the building on fire.
+Thanks to John Smith who mailed me the following 2 photos of the building on fire.

 Demolition of the top four floors on the front of the building is due start any day now.
 More demolition may be needed but they plan to keep the internal walls.
 I got a bit closer to the warehouse today so here are a few of the pictures that I took.